-1. When there is reasonable suspicion based upon objective factors resulting in a reasonable and articulated belief that the employee is using, under the influence of, or impaired by alcohol, or a controlled substance on the basis of specific, physical, behavioral, or performance indicators suggesting such use, the employee will be required to take an alcohol and/or drug test, depending on the specific knowledge or behaviors identified and articulated in the determination of reasonable suspicion.
+1. When there is reasonable suspicion based upon specific, contemporaneous, articulable observations concerning an employee's appearance, speech, behavior and/or body odor that the employee is using, under the influence of, or impaired by alcohol, or a controlled substance, the employee will be required to take an alcohol and/or drug test, depending on the specific knowledge or behaviors identified and articulated in the determination of reasonable suspicion.
+2. Conditions which may constitute reasonable suspicion include, but are not limited to any of the following: - a.
+Slurred speech. - b.
+Odor of alcohol. - c.
+Inability to walk a straight line/staggering gait. - d.
+A traffic crash or occupational accident which does not meet the conditions specified in section 705.04, but where one or more of the above factors is present.